 A corporate attorney's primary responsibility is to oversee commercial activities of businesses.
 This might include contract preparation, resolution of labor problems and merger arrangement.
 A corporate attorney works to protect a company against risk and could be responsible for defending corporations undergoing investigation.
 Although corporate attorneys spend much of their time occupied inside offices or law libraries, they also need polished people skills in order to gain the respect and confidence of their clients and colleagues.

-The U.S. Bureau of Labor Statistics (BLS) reported a projected 6% increase in employment for all lawyers during the period of 2014-2024 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported a projected 6% increase in employment for all lawyers during the period of 2018-2028 (www.bls.gov).
 However, the BLS also predicted intense competition for available attorney positions.
-According to the BLS, lawyers in general earned an average annual salary of $136,260 as of May 2015.
+According to the BLS, lawyers in general earned a median annual salary of $120,910 as of May 2018.

 Attorneys who have previously specialized in patent law, tax law or environmental law could qualify to work as corporate attorneys.
 Attorneys can find employment at both large and small corporations or at law firms.
 Joining the government sector as a corporate attorney is also a viable option.